dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/group-dynamics-worksheet.md

 ## I. Communication
-*Pick a tentative weekly meeting schedule that all members of your group are available for.*
+*Pick a tentative weekly meeting schedule that all members of your group are available for.
+You are required to spend at least 10 hours/week outside of class.
+Outline a general weekly meeting schedule with at least 1 time that everybody can make.
+That one meeting must include the entire team in the same room, in person.
+The rest of the 10 hours may be split into several sessions throughout the week.
+A nice tool for this is [when2meet](https://www.when2meet.com/).*

 ### Schedule
 * LSC 200 at 3:30 on Mondays